Maria-Pahome/Colors/README.md

-# Dev Ed's inspired example
+Dev Ed's inspired example of a js app
-# Js app